ManuelRausch/StatConfR/README.md

 to implement in in the package, or to volunteer adding additional models.

-### Instruction for implementing custom models of decision confidence (only recommended for users with experience in cognitive modelling!)
+### Instruction for implementing custom models of decision confidence

+**Only recommended for users with experience in cognitive modelling!**
 For readers who want to use our open code to implement models of confidence themselves, the following steps need to be taken: